GeorgeTsaplin/FinesseConnector/README.md

 1. `httpPort` - HTTP port to listen requests on;
 2. `httpsPort` - HTTPS port to listen requests on;
 3. `longpollingTimeout` - after getting request application will waits for data to send as response for specified milliseconds (for example waits command to perform Click-To-Call);
 4. `clickToCallCommandTtl` - after operator click `tel://` URL appropriate command will waits incoming HTTP request for specified time in milliseconds.
+If come no request then command will be forgotten;
-If come no request then command will be forgotten.
+5. `finesseApiCommandTtl` - after external application sends Finesse API request via Finesse Connector appropriate command will waits incoming HTTP request for specified time in milliseconds.
+If come no request then command will be forgotten;
+6. `logger` - application trace configuration (based on [rotating-file-stream](https://github.com/iccicci/rotating-file-stream#readme), [electron-log](https://github.com/megahertz/electron-log#readme) and [morgan](https://github.com/expressjs/morgan#readme)):
+    1. `fileName` - path and name of logging file.
+Can be relative or absolute path;
+    2. `logLevel` - debug, info, warn, error;
+    3. `size` - specifies the file size to rotate the file;
+    4. `interval` - specifies the time interval to rotate the file;
+    5. `maxSize` - specifies the maximum size of rotated files to keep;
+    6. `morganFormat` - HTTP request/response output format.

 After start application runs Web Server and listen requests on specified at configuration file HTTP and HTTPS ports (must be specified **at least** one of them).
 Recommended to use HTTPS port because of security consideration and better browsers support.